h-mineta/stable-diffusion-webuis-podman/README.md

-# Stable Diffusion WebUI Docker
+# Stable Diffusion WebUI Podman

 Run Stable Diffusion on your machine with a nice UI without any hassle!